linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 10.02.2023 (announcement)
+- Building the foundation for success!
+- At #Linkspeed, we're working hard to strengthen our internal business and structure.
+- Excited to show the world our profitable side by mid-year 💪 #growth #businessgoals 🚀

 ### 09.02.2023 (announcement)
 - 💡 Get ready for some exciting news! 🚀 Starting today, we at @Linkspreed are reaching out to various social networks for potential collaboration opportunities. 🤝 Everyday, multiple emails will be sent with the aim of building a decentralized social network together! 🌍 #Dezentralization #Collaboration #SocialNetworks 🙌